Ragedancer/Advanced-Databases/README.md

 # Advanced-Databases
 ## Description
-Advanced Databases.
 Fall 2019.
 This repository is an accumulation of all databases, Astah documents, and SQL document created and used in ITEC 4200 Advanced Databases.

 ### Chapter 1
 - - -